-- 1. To be eligible for admission to the Graduate Certificate in Professional Development an applicant shall: - (a) possess an approved degree, diploma or equivalent qualification acceptable to the School Board, School of Social and Workplace Development; or - (b) submit evidence of professional attainment that will satisfy the School Board that the applicant possesses the educational preparation and capacity to pursue the Graduate Certificate course of studies. - 1A. (a) To qualify for the Certificate a candidate shall pass four (4) 150 hour units selected from the Schedule of Units attached to these Rules. - (b) In exceptional cases the Head, School of Social and Workplace Development may permit a candidate to vary the programme specified in the Schedule. - 2.
-The School Board may grant advanced standing: - (a) of not more than 50% of the Graduate Certificate to a candidate who has completed successfully further relevant qualifications at graduate level, or professional development programmes deemed by the School Board each to equate to 150 student learning hours; - (b) of not more than 75% for Certificate of Attainment units completed through the Centre for Professional Development in Education, provided such units are within the course structure specified within the Schedule, and further provided that in total no candidate may be granted advanced standing for more than 75% of the Graduate Certificate.
+- 1. To be eligible for admission to the Graduate Certificate in Professional Development an applicant shall: - (a) possess an approved degree, diploma or equivalent qualification acceptable to the School Board, School of Social and Workplace Development; or

+- (b) submit evidence of professional attainment that will satisfy the School Board that the applicant possesses the educational preparation and capacity to pursue the Graduate Certificate course of studies. - 1A. (a) To qualify for the Certificate a candidate shall pass four (4) 150 hour units selected from the Schedule of Units attached to these Rules. - (b) In exceptional cases the Head, School of Social and Workplace Development may permit a candidate to vary the programme specified in the Schedule.

-- The Graduate Certificate in Professional Development is the equivalent of one semester of full-time study.
-A part-time candidate shall complete the units for the Certificate in Professional Graduate Development over a period of not less than two semesters and not more than four semesters of study. - A candidate who has fulfilled the requirements of these Rules and otherwise has complied with the provision of all Bylaws and other Rules applicable to the University may be awarded the Graduate Certificate in Professional Development.
+- (a) The School Board may grant a candidate advanced standing for up to four (4) units on the basis of units completed at this University, and/or another university tertiary or institution provided that those units have not been counted towards another qualification and have a reasonable degree of correspondence to units prescribed for the coursework programme; - (b) The School Board may grant a candidate recognition of prior learning for one (1) unspecified elective unit upon demonstration of high-level workplace professional practice. - 3.
+The Graduate Certificate in Professional Development is the equivalent of one (1) semester of full-time study.
+A part-time candidate shall complete the units for the Graduate Certificate in Professional Development over a period of not less than two (2) semesters and not more than four (4) semesters of study. - 4.
+A candidate who has fulfilled the requirements of these Rules and otherwise has complied with the provision of all Bylaws and other Rules applicable to the University may be awarded the Graduate Certificate in Professional Development.

+ochedule of office

-ED660 Teaching for Effective Learning
+] ED660 Teaching for Effective Learning

-ED661 Applying Theories of Learning to
+] ED661 Applying Theories of Learning to

 Teaching

-ED403 Learning in Contemporary Society
+] ED403 Learning in Contemporary Society

-ED404 Assessment and Reporting
+] ED404 Assessment and Reporting

-ED291 Theory and Process of Curriculum
+] ED 2 91 Theory and Process of Curriculum

 Development

-JP291- Japanese I-IV (Professional
+J P291- Japanese I-IV (Professional

+J P294 Development)

-JP294 Development) MN705 Leadership and Teamwork ED749 Management Education
+] MN705 Leadership and Teamwork

-MN703 Organisational Change and Development
+ED749 Management Education MN703 Organisational Change and